link1905/system-design-101/content/docs/data-persistence/event-streaming-platform/_index.md

 }
 ```

-Consumers periodically fetch new events from partitions, handle them, and then **commit/increase the offset** to avoid reprocessing.
+Consumers periodically fetch new events from partitions (those with offsets greater than the last one they processed).
+After handling these events, consumers commit or advance their offsets to ensure they do not reprocess the same data in future cycles.

 ```d2
 shape: sequence_diagram